thepeergroup/aspen/README.md

 (Becky) [knows] (Matt).
 ```

+> We didn't show this, but you can also have more than one `match..to..end` block to add more grammars.
+They'll try to match in the order in which they are defined in the file.)

 This will produce a wealth of Cypher.
-We're leaving it here in full so you can compare the two.
+We're leaving it here in full so you can compare it to the Aspen.

 ```
 MERGE (person_matt:Person { name: "Matt" })